drepo-eth/site/content/drepo/existing-repos/mirrored/index.md

 within the ISP's network.

 The traffic load is spread around the network.
-This reduces the costs for the master as it does not have to scale up to meet the community's needs.
+This reduces the costs for the master as it does not have to scale up to meet the entire community's needs.
 As a result, a highly productive network is created as a community effort, which induces little cost to individual parties.
 Additionally, the performance and overall experience for users are improved.